 If you are breastfeeding and worried about your baby’s weight, the best professional to discuss this with is an International Board Certified Lactation Consultant (IBCLC), many of whom now offer Skype or Zoom consultations as well as in-person.

-The Australian Breastfeeding Association website and free phone hotline of Breastfeeding Counsellors also has great information on helping a breastfed baby to gain weight.
+The Australian Breastfeeding Association and free phone hotline of Breastfeeding Counsellors also has great information on helping a breastfed baby to gain weight.

 6. Signs of Newborn Dehydration